BethW83/Group-Project-1-Retail/README.md

 -   Majority of the orders are made by UK customers
     -   Add filters across the dashboard to allow filtering on country and continent.
     -   Use a visual map to display the customers location.
--   Customers make return and make multiple orders
+-   Customers make return visits and make multiple orders
     -   Use a bar chart to show the frequency of orders grouped by customer.

 -   Products Analysis: